Hilbert transform, spectral filters and option pricing: Introduction

 The structure of this paper is as follows.
-In Section \ref{sec:Back} we run briefly through Fourier, Hilbert and $z$-transforms, give a concise overview of the original pricing schemes and explain our modifications to improve convergence.
-Section \ref{sec:Errperf} includes a discussion of the performances of the pricing techniques and how they relate to the Gibbs phenomenon and the shape of the characteristic function of the underlying processes.
-Lastly, Section \ref{sec:results} shows numerical results, comparing the filtered algorithms with the original FGM and FL methods.
+In Section~\ref{sec:Back} we run briefly through Fourier, Hilbert and $z$-transforms, give a concise overview of the original pricing schemes and explain our modifications to improve convergence.
+Section~\ref{sec:Errperf} includes a discussion of the performances of the pricing techniques and how they relate to the Gibbs phenomenon and the shape of the characteristic function of the underlying processes.
+Lastly, Section~\ref{sec:results} shows numerical results, comparing the filtered algorithms with the original methods.
+Further numerical tests are presented in the online supplementary material.